 The art, the science, and the ability to manage the construction of a building are known as Architecture.
 Architects are in charge of creating homes, office spaces, educational institutions and also religious places.
-It is the duty of the architect to provide guidance and be the mastermind during the construction of a structure.
+The architect must provide guidance and be the mastermind during the construction of a structure.

 The scope of architecture is not limited to private spaces such as homes and offices, it has a widespread and is involved in the construction of public structures such as bridges and subways.
-It is the duty of the architect to understand the needs of the client and provide them with suggestions regarding ways to go about it.
-Apart from designing the building, they have to pay attention to technical aspects such as electrical wirings, ventilation systems, sewage system, plumbing, landscape arrangements, etc.
+The architect has to understand the needs of the client and provide them with suggestions regarding ways to go about it.
+Apart from designing the building, they have to pay attention to technical aspects such as electrical wirings, ventilation systems, sewage systems, plumbing, landscape arrangements, etc.

 List of Content: